 To determine if a message has been processed before, the identification data for each outbox record is retained.
-The duration that this data is retained for will vary depending on the persistence chosen for the outbox.
-The default duration, as well as the frequency of data removal, can be overriden for all outbox persisters.
+The duration that this data is retained for varies depending on the persistence chosen for the outbox.
+The default duration, as well as the frequency of data removal, can be overridden for all outbox persisters.

 After the outbox data retention period has lapsed, a retried message will be seen as the first of its kind and will be reprocessed.
 It is important to ensure that the retention period of outbox data is longer than the maximum time the message can be retried, including delayed retries and manual retries via ServicePulse.

 Depending on the throughput of the system's endpoints, the outbox cleanup interval may need to be run more frequently.
 Increased frequency will allow each cleanup operation to purge the fewest records possible each time it runs.
 Purging fewer records will make the purge operation run faster which will ensure that it completes before the next purge operation is due to start.

 The amount of storage space required for the outbox can be calculated as follows: